 Have you ever thought of retiring?

-Good God no. I would die if I quit.
+Good God, no. I would die if I quit.
 I’m planning to make another movie.
 I got more going on right now than I’ve ever had.
 A movie, a Broadway show, a compilation movie.
-I was going to do a movie with Michael Jackson, but that project got cancelled.
+I was going to do a movie with Michael Jackson, but that project got canceled.
 There must be twelve movies that I was planning which didn’t get done for a variety of reasons.
 That’s the way it goes.
 A movie can get stopped for a thousand reasons.
-If you’re particular about the I don’t want to do certain things, it’s very difficult.
+If you’re particular about the I don’t want to do certain things; it’s very difficult.
 And the more I work, the more particular I get.

-Film Fest Ghent, Ghent (Belgium)
+Film Fest Gent, Ghent (Belgium)

 October 6, 1999